Brilliante Blog Layout – Coding The PSD File Into CSS and HTML

 Note we did the post images borders with CSS, that’s why we ignored them when exporting the images.

-Again, we have to think about the future WordPress theme impelementation for the h2 titles.
-So we assign a class h2 class="cufon-h2" for the Cufón titles with the dark blue background.
+for the Cufón titles with the dark blue background.
 And the tag to avoid the default block background.
 In other words, we give the heading a “span” just to color the text background, not its whole width.
 This way, the titles will be rendered dynamically via CMS.

 Step 25